roadrunner-server/roadrunner-docs/docs/en/app-server/build.md

 - `ref`: tag, commit hash or branch name.
 - `owner`: repository owner (might be the user or organization).
 - `repository`: repository name.
-- `folder`: if the plugin is in some folder, you may specify it via this configuration option.
+- `folder`: if the plugin is in some folder in your repository, you may specify it via this configuration option.
 For example: ` cache = { ref = "v1.6.18", owner = "darkweak", repository = "souin", folder="plugins/roadrunner" }`.
 - `replace`: go.mod [replace directive](https://go.dev/ref/mod#go-mod-file-replace).

 ### Known limitation